Skip to main content

 How long should a recommendation letter be?
 Toggle answer

 One page is enough in most cases.
-Academic or selective program letters can be longer, but only when the extra detail adds useful evidence.
+Academic or highly selective program letters can be longer, but only if the extra detail adds useful evidence.
 A short, specific letter is stronger than a long generic one.

 Can I write a recommendation letter if I only know the person a little?
 Toggle answer

-Only if you can give honest, useful context.
+Only if you can provide honest, useful context.
 If you barely know their work, it is better to say so or decline.
 A vague letter can quietly weaken the candidate.

 What should I ask for before writing the letter?
 Toggle answer